The Demise of Anita & Bell Punch

 Norbert Kitz stayed with Bell Punch for another year and left to become an independent consultant.
 I stayed with the company until it was broken up in 1986 and asset-stripped, and I was made redundant".

 John Meade explains: "I worked for Sumlock Comptometer, then Sumlock Anita then Rockwell International from about 1968 up until Rockwell pulled the plug and closed down its UK operation.
-At that time Rockwell was keen to fulfill its outstanding contractual maintenance commitments and offered franchises to all of its maintenance offices to allow them to continue to support its customer base.
-I was one of a team that won the franchise for the City of London area and started a new Company called Anita Electronic Services Ltd .
-Most of the franchises made every effort to use either the Sumlock or the Anita (or both) name in their new Company names."
+At that time Rockwell was keen to fulfil its outstanding contractual maintenance commitments and offered franchises to all of its maintenance offices to allow them to continue to support its customer base.
+I was one of a team that won the franchise for the City of London area and started a new Company called Anita Electronic Services Ltd. Most of the franchises made every effort to use either the Sumlock or the Anita (or both) name in their new Company names."

 Mike Denman was a service engineer with Sumlock-Anita at the Finchley branch and relates: "The end came in July 1976 when we heard that everyone was to be made redundant.
 I remember it well because I was on maternity leave and my eldest son was one week old.
 The unions were intent on fighting the closure, but the offer of franchises to the service engineers pulled the rug from under them.
 As far as I remember, nearly every service branch put a franchise proposal to the Anita Board and I remember meeting Mr. R. Walter at Anita House, Uxbridge, to be granted ours.
 The one page franchise agreement was very basic, it simply stated which branch we were and the area we were being allocated.
 It also included the fact that we were not allowed to sell as this would compete with the Sumlock Sales franchises.

 Our franchise, Electronic & General Services Ltd., consisted of five engineers, who mainly worked on business systems; Roger Hammond, Bill Daniels, Derek Capes, Izzet Coshkouner and myself Mike Denman.
-It wasn't long before we moved from Finchley, to Hoddesdon, were we found cheaper workshop space.
+It wasn't long before we moved from Finchley, to Hoddesdon, where we found cheaper workshop space.
 But we knew that if we were to survive, we would have to diversify and also sell whatever we could, despite the 'ban'.
 We were probably the first franchise to openly break 'the rules' but it was a case of survival.

 Technology was moving at quite a pace in the late '70's and in 1978 we became one of the first Commodore agents in the country.
 We then went on to sell IBM PC's.
 Our big break, however, came in 1980 when an American company asked us to install a POS system for them, in a burger restaurant in Cambridge.
 We had been recommended by Sumlock's Scottish franchisee, Scotia Office Equipment, because we provided Scotia with panel repair facilities for the ABC and the Farringdon 1010.
 We then went on to install systems in many fast food chains."